 I haven’t seen any goat, but quite a few sheep were using the gorgeous valleys as the grazing ground.
 They were bravely jumping from one rock to another, not caring at all about the fact that humans marked this hiking route – as advanced.
 Sheep’s bells were adding up to the idyllic atmosphere, heightened up by the wooden pathways and streams cutting through the green carpet-looking meadows.
 The scene did look like a painting, but trust me: Saint-Exupéry did not draw the sheep, they were real!

 Kjerag looked like a perfect free camping setting.
 There were indeed some hikers setting up their tents along the way.
 Spending a day and a night in this fascinating mountain must be a special experience.

 However, there were no trees on the path, so one shouldn’t expect to find shade on the Mount Kjerag hike!
 Some more massive boulders offered the only shadow one could find on the way.

 These did not end up wedging in some dramatic setting, but that doesn’t mean they didn’t present great photo ops!
 I stopped by many of them!
 These boulders were almost praying for a snapshot, while the majority of the hikers would just be rushing to the Kjerag star.
 It is not easy to compete with the reputation of the famous ones!

 For more Norwegian natural beauty, consider visiting Aurlandsfjord!

 Don’t get lost at Kjerag trek!

-The hiking path starts at the Øygardstølen parking lot.
-There are three steep ascends in total (the first one being the hardest part), but more challenging sections come with guide chains which provide significant assistance.
+The hiking path to Kjerag starts at the Øygardstølen parking lot.
+There are three steep ascends in total (the first one being the hardest part), but more challenging sections come with guide chains that provide significant assistance.
 Do use them!
 They will help you not to fall on Kjerag!
 Also, consider wearing gloves when grabbing the chains, as this might reduce the pain in your fingers afterward.

 Kjerag is not a place for solitude